OussamaTeyib/OussamaTeyib/README.md

 ## 🙋🏻 About Me:

-- I'm a passionate, self-taught programmer, with a deep love for coding and problem-solving.
+- I’m a passionate, self-taught programmer with a deep love for coding and problem-solving.

-- I started my journey mastering C, and since then, I've expanded my skill set to include Python and Kotlin.
+- I'm skilled in C and Python programming and currently diving into the world of embedded systems.

 <a href="https://github.com/antonkomarev/github-profile-views-counter">
   <img src="https://komarev.com/ghpvc/?username=OussamaTeyib&style=for-the-badge" alt="Profile Views" />